openconfig/featureprofiles/feature/gribi/ate_tests/hierarchical_weight_resolution_test/README.md

     *   NH101: (3/4) * (5/8) = 46.87% traffic received by ATE port-2 VLAN 4

-    *   A deviation of 0.5% is allowed for each VLAN for now, since we only test for 2 mins.
+    *   A tolerance of 0.5% is allowed for each VLAN for now, since we only test for 2 mins.

 Test case for hierarchical weight in boundary scenarios, with maximum expected